Internationally-Educated applicants applying to CSHBC

 To be eligible for registration with CSHBC you must have, in the three years immediately preceding the date you submit your application for registration:

-- Graduated from an academic program that meets the requirements set out in Schedule D of the CSHBC Bylaws;
+- Graduated from a CSHBC-recognized academic program as set out in Schedule C of the CSHBC Bylaws;

-If you have not graduated from a CSHBC-recognized academic program or practised a minimum of 750 hours in the last three years, your application will need to be reviewed by the CSHBC Registration Committee to confirm if your knowledge, skills, and abilities meet CSHBC’s registration requirements.
+If you have not graduated from a CSHBC-recognized academic program or practised a minimum of 750 regulated hours in the last three years, your application will need to be reviewed by the CSHBC Registration Committee to confirm if your knowledge, skills, and abilities meet CSHBC’s registration requirements.
+Staff will be able to provide guidance as to the type of information the Registration Committee may be looking for when reviewing your application, which will vary on a case-by-case basis.

 Required minimum scores